ncpr1996/blogs_backup/clyfkysym001n09i85ps2e7ns.md

 ## Introduction

-* A virtual private cloud (VPC) is a virtual network that mirrors a traditional data center network, utilizing AWS's scalable infrastructure.
+* A virtual private cloud, or VPC, is an AWS-powered virtual network that mimics the architecture of a traditional data center network.

-* A VPC serves as a virtual data center network within AWS for a single client.
+* For a single client, a VPC functions as a virtual data center network within AWS.

-* It is logically isolated from other virtual networks in the AWS cloud.
+* It makes sense for it to be separated from other virtual networks on the AWS cloud.

-* You can create up to 5 VPCs per region and 200 subnets per VPC.
+* Up to five VPCs and 200 subnets each can be created per region.

-* A maximum of 5 Elastic IPs can be allocated.
+* Elastic IPs can be assigned in maximum of five.

-* When a VPC is created, DHCP, NACL, and security groups are automatically generated.
+* Security groups, NACL, and DHCP are automatically produced when a VPC is setup.

-* A VPC is limited to a single AWS region and cannot span across regions.
+* A VPC can only exist in one AWS region; it cannot extend to several regions.

-* The CIDR block range of a VPC cannot be changed once it is created.
+* Once a VPC is formed, its CIDR block range cannot be changed.

-* To use a different CIDR size, a new VPC must be created.
+* One must create a new VPC in order to use a different CIDR size.

-* Subnets within a VPC must not overlap.
+* A VPC's subnets can't cross over.

-* You can expand your VPC's CIDR by adding new IP address ranges, except in GovCloud and AWS China regions.
+* AWS China and GovCloud regions excluded, you can add new IP address ranges to your VPC to increase its CIDR.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1720347879384/8bd88eb6-e0ca-41d1-b5d1-5d827d9ebf48.png align="center")